-PWR Up On Modem Act [Disabled]
+PWR Up On External Modem Act [Disabled]

-This allows either settings of [Enabled] or [Disabled] for powering up the computer when the modem receives a call while the computer is in Soft-off mode.
-NOTE: The computer cannot receive or transmit data until the computer and applications are fully running.
-Thus connection cannot be made on the first try.
+This allows either settings of [Enabled] or [Disabled] for powering up the computer when the external modem receives a call while the computer is in Soft-off mode.
+NOTE: The computer cannot receive or transmit data until the computer and applications are fully running, thus connection cannot be made on the first try.
 Turning an external modem off and then back on while the computer is off causes an initialization string that will also cause the system to power on.
 Configuration options: [Disabled] [Enabled]

-Wake On LAN [Enabled]
+Wake On LAN or PCI Modem [Disabled]

-Wake-On-LAN allows your computer to be booted from another computer via a network by sending a wake-up frame or signal.
+Wake-On-LAN or a PCI modem allows your computer to be booted from another computer via network by sending a wake-up frame or signal.
 Configuration options: [Disabled] [Enabled]